 For graduate students, the Financial Aid Office is responsible only for loans and the Federal Work-Study Program.
-You must complete a Graduate Student Aid/Credit Verification Form as well as the FAFSA.
+You must complete the Free Application for Federal Student Aid (FAFSA).
 Questions concerning other types of graduate financial aid should be addressed to the Graduate School (862-3000).

 In completing the FAFSA, you must indicate the UNH Federal School Code (also called the Title IV Code): 002589

-The 2013-2014 Financial Aid Application Deadline for aid awarded by UNH is March 1, 2013.
+The 2014-2015 Financial Aid Application Deadline for aid awarded by UNH is March 1, 2014.
 This is the date by which your fully completed FAFSA/Renewal Application must be received by the Federal processor.
-A complete list of notifications of the deadline is available here.2013/2014 Distribution of Financial Aid deadline
+A complete list of notifications of the deadline is available here.
+2014/2015 Distribution of Financial Aid deadline